 Origins and development

 The history of FTP is closely linked to the evolution of cycling training methods.
 The concept was popularized by Dr. Andrew Coggan, an exercise physiologist and keen cyclist.
-Coggan recognized the need for a reliable and easily accessible measure of cyclists' performance.
+Coggan recognized the need for a reliable and easily accessible measure to assess cyclists' performance.

 Coggan's approach quickly gained popularity in the cycling community, as it offered a simple yet powerful method of measuring and tracking progress.
 Today, FTP has become a standard in cycling training, used by amateur enthusiasts and Tour de France professionals alike.